woocommerce/FlexSlider/README.txt

 Changelog:

+v1.5 (2011-08-27)
+	- Improved mobile support by adding "touchstart" to bound events
+	- Implemented solution for no javascript fallback (relies on user, and prepares for html5 boilerplate/modernizr classes) --

 v1.4 (2011-08-23)
   - Added "manualControls" property to allow for custom, non-dynamic control navigation
-  - Added "show" animation to allow for instant transitions between slides
+  - Added "show" animation to allow for instant transitions between slides --

 v1.3 (2011-08-18)
   - Made slide animation a continuous scroll effect, rather than jumping back to start/end